 You may want to adjust these points so that you distribute more points for repeat visits.
 For instance, the first visit might distribute 5 points but the fourth or fifth might distribute 20 points because it's a stronger indication of engagement and interest.

-Increase a score each time a web page is viewed or a category of pages
+Increase a score each time a web page is viewed

 You can add points to a score each time a web page is visited by creating an automation that adds points to a score each time a web page is viewed.
 You can target specific pages.
 For instance, you can say if a certain important page of your site, like a pricing page or demo page, is viewed then more points should be added.